izzy2lost/UnrealEngineUWP/Engine/Plugins/Tests/CQTest/README.md

 		}
 ```

-Then in the project's .Build.cs file, you'll want to add the following to the PrivateDependencyModuleNames.
+Then in the project's .Build.cs file, you'll want to add the following to the `PrivateDependencyModuleNames`.
 Something like
 ```csharp
 		PrivateDependencyModuleNames.AddRange(
 			new string[] {